John Tecumseh Jones

-John Tecumseh “Tauy” Jones (1800-1873, Ojibwe) was a leading businessman and Baptist minister.
+John Tecumseh “Tauy” Jones (1800-1873, Ojibwe) was a businessman and Baptist minister.
 He served as an interpreter and leader for the Potawatomi tribe in Kansas.
 He also served as a leader for the Odawa tribe and as their minister.
 He was a friend of abolitionist John Brown, and a co-founder of Ottawa University in Ottawa, Kansas.

 Early life

-John Tecumseh Jones was born in Canada in 1808 (Note: 1800 birth date provided on his gravestone) to an Ojibwe (Chippewa) mother and a father of British ancestry.
+John Tecumseh Jones was born in Canada in 1800 (Note: 1800 birth date provided on his gravestone) to an Ojibwe (Chippewa) mother and a father of British ancestry.
 Jones spent his earliest years with a sister and her blacksmith husband on Mackinac Island in Michigan.

 While living there he befriended a Captain Connor and rode on his ship to Detroit to live with Connor's family, where he learned English and French.
 Connor was alcoholic and threw Jones out of the family home after Mrs. Connor died.

 Local Baptists took in Jones and in the 1820s recruited him and other local Indians to attend a Baptist mission school, Carey Mission (now in Indiana, then part of Michigan) for four or five years.
 He reacquired a knowledge of regional Indigenous languages as preparation for a mission to Native Americans.
 Next he enrolled at what is now Colgate University in New York; he left after about four years due to his health.

 Jones taught at the Choctaw Academy boarding school in Kentucky for a year.
 He returned to Michigan to visit his sister.
 He went to Sault Ste.
 Marie (in present-day Michigan) to work as an interpreter.